vega/altair/doc/user_guide/data.rst

 Sequence Generator
 ^^^^^^^^^^^^^^^^^^
 Here is an example of using the :func:`sequence` function to generate a sequence of *x* data.
-The *y* values are computed using an :ref:`encoding-inline-expressions`.
+The *y* values are computed using :ref:`encoding-inline-expressions`.

 .. altair-plot::